openSUSE-Rust/obs-service-cargo/README.md

 > If a lockfile do needs updating, you're ultimately stuck at
 > setting the `update` to `true` unless upstream uploads an updated lockfile.
 > The vendoring process will abort in case it happens.
+> Sadly, this is the behaviour of lockfiles.
+If there is an update of the version
+> with **semver** compatibility e.g. `x.y.1` -> `x.y.2`, then it's likely
+> the lockfile will attempt to be updated.
+>
+> You can think of `update` flag as a way to check if **there are
+> any updates of the dependencies**.
+If set to false, it will try
+> to respect the version of the dependencies in lockfile by passing the `--locked` flag BUT
+> will try to update to the next compatible semver.

 # Filter